 Join me on a trip down a ‘memory lane’ of my favorite writing pieces from over the years.
 Have questions about any of these pieces, my growth as a writer, or are you a writer who wants to swap stories?
 Contact me!

 Original Fiction: Little Boy Wishes (1995/2011)

-Twenty-five years ago I was newly graduated from college and living back home.
-New neighbors across the street included a little boy of about 4 years old whose innocent and sweet heart inspired me to write a Christmas short story, in homage to O. Henry's 'The Gift of the Magi'.
+Years ago when I was freshly graduated from college and living back home, new neighbors across the street included a little boy of about 4 years old.
+His innocent and sweet heart inspired me to write a Christmas short story, in homage to O. Henry's 'The Gift of the Magi'.
 'Little Boy Wishes' then sat in a drawer until, in 2011, I spotted a tiny paragraph in my local daily newspaper calling for original Christmas fiction submissions, for publication on Christmas Day.
 Weeks later, my original fiction was published in the Christmas Day edition of the Democrat & Chronicle newspaper.

 View More to read an excerpt of my short story.

 Literary Journalism: John Figur's Life (2014)

-Learning and then writing about the life of Chili resident John Figur was both a humbling and harrowing experience -- but certainly not more harrowing than living his life.
+Learning and then writing about the life of Chili, NY resident John Figur was both a humbling and harrowing experience -- but certainly not more harrowing than living his life.
 By age 4, John along with his family was a refugee in Eastern Europe while WWII raged all around them.
 Retelling his life story in three columns of newsprint hardly does justice to John; I've often thought his life story to be worthy of a major motion picture.
 As we sat at his kitchen table, the emotions under John's memories were palpable 70+ years later.
 I have never forgotten John and his warnings about fascism, way back in 2014.

 View More to read about John Figur.